ClickHouse/ClickHouse/tests/integration/README.md

 Run the tests with the `pytest` command.
 To select which tests to run, use: `pytest -k <test_name_pattern>`

-By default tests are run with system-wide client binary, server binary and base configs.
+By default, tests are run with system-wide client binary, server binary and base configs.
 To change that, set the following environment variables:
 * `CLICKHOUSE_TESTS_SERVER_BIN_PATH` to choose the server binary.
 * `CLICKHOUSE_TESTS_CLIENT_BIN_PATH` to choose the client binary.